 We understand that sometimes individuals may be late filing the income tax return due to various reasons.
-This article will explore the consequences of a missed deadline and the steps you should take to rectify the situation.
+This article will explore the consequences of a missed income tax return deadline and the steps you should take to rectify the situation.

 If at any point you need help, reach out to our Client Services Team for expert support.